-These paleo banana pancakes turned out sweet, thick, fluffy, and delicious.
-They’re gluten-free, dairy-free, and perfect for breakfast or brunch served with maple syrup.
-Or add a handful of fresh berries, a drizzle of almond butter, or some dark chocolate chips to these paleo coconut flour pancakes.
+These coconut flour banana pancakes are thick, fluffy, and delicious.
+They’re paleo diet friendly, gluten free, dairy free, and perfect for breakfast or brunch served with maple syrup.
+Or top them with a handful of fresh berries, a drizzle of almond butter, or some dark chocolate chips.

 These pancakes call for two large bananas.
 If the bananas you have are quite small, you can use 2 1/2 or even 3 bananas.
 I chose bananas that were ripe but not overly ripe, because I didn’t want the pancakes to be too sweet.
 If you prefer your pancakes on the sweeter side, choose bananas that are riper with plenty of brown spots.

 I used coconut flour (my go-to grain-free flour) in these pancakes.
 Coconut flour has a subtle coconut flavor that pairs perfectly with the bananas in this recipe.

 This recipe calls for almond butter which helps bind the batter and gives the pancakes a satisfying texture.
 I tested these without the almond butter and the end result was eggy and soggy.

 If you don’t have almond butter (or need to avoid it for allergy reasons) you could try using cashew butter, walnut butter, tahini, or sunflower seed butter instead and I suspect they will work (but I haven’t tested those substitutions).

-To give these paleo pancakes some additional flavour I added vanilla extract, cinnamon, and nutmeg.
+To give these paleo pancakes some additional flavor I added vanilla extract, cinnamon, and nutmeg.
 You can omit any of these if you don’t have them on hand and the pancakes will still be tasty, but they’re even better if you include them.
-If you’re a big fan of cinnamon you could even double the amount for an extra hit of cinnamon flavour.
+If you’re a big fan of cinnamon you could even double the amount for an extra hit of cinnamon flavor.